 Gasoline prices have dropped off quite a bit since Saudi Arabia greatly increased supple.
 Hydraulic fracturing in the United States also boosted supplies and dropped price demands.
 So, it is no longer as expensive as it once was to drive a SUV.
 While a great many people did purchase hybrid cars as a means of helping out the environment, a significant volume opted to buy these cars solely because they could save money on gas.
 Now that fuel is cheaper, all of those hybrid trade-ins are going towards the down payment on a gas guzzler.

 Purchasing and consumer trends are never stagnant, and Jaime Garcia Dias knows that well.
-Things changed based on market factors.
-In time, the odds are great that fuel prices will chart upwards once again.
 The minute this happens, sales on hybrid cars are going to increase.
-Such is the nature of the ebb and flow of the market.

 Credit card history is slowly but surely becoming the sole determinant of whether an applicant gets a job or not, replacing the traditional first impressions that applicants would aim to strike by dressing smartly for example.
 Nowadays an applicant’s fate could be determined without them having to show their faces.